cbutler112358/cbutler112358.github.io/_pages/about.md

 About
 </h1>

-<p> I am a first year graduate student in the Biomathematics
+<p> I am a second year graduate student in the Biomathematics
 Ph.D. program at North Carolina State University.
 I received a B.Sc. in Mathematics with highest honors from the University of Maine in 2016 (my undergraduate thesis can be found <a href="https://digitalcommons.library.umaine.edu/honors/630/" target="_blank"  rel="noopener noreferrer">here</a>).